Kevinawge/UFC-Analysis/README.md

-# UFC-Analysis
-Fighting the Odds: A Statistical Analysis of Finishing Methods, Weight Class  Dynamics, and Betting Market Analysis
+# Fighting the Odds: A Statistical Analysis of Finishing Methods, Weight Class  Dynamics, and Betting Market Analysis

+This project analyzes UFC fight data to uncover patterns in finishing methods, weight class dynamics, and betting market trends.
+Using R, it explores how fights typically end—whether by knockout, submission, or decision—and identifies how these outcomes vary across different weight classes.
+The analysis also considers how the structure of weight divisions affects fight pacing, power dynamics, and the likelihood of different fight conclusions.
+These insights provide a deeper understanding of the sport beyond surface-level statistics.

+In addition to fight outcomes, the project investigates trends in the UFC betting market, looking at how odds reflect fighter performance and public perception.
+By comparing pre-fight betting odds with actual results, the analysis highlights areas where the market is efficient and where it may be mispricing certain fighters or outcomes.
+Together, the findings offer a data-driven view into how competition and risk interact in one of the fastest-growing sports in the world.